wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 On Udemy.com:

-   * <a target="_blank" href="https://www.udemy.com/course/terraform-beginner-to-advanced/learn/lecture/19361386#overview">"Terraform: Beginner to Advanced"</a> by Zeal Vora has code at https://github.com/zealvora/terraform-beginner-to-advanced-resource
+   * <a target="_blank" href="https://www.udemy.com/course/terraform-beginner-to-advanced/">"Terraform: Beginner to Advanced"</a> by Zeal Vora has code at https://github.com/zealvora/terraform-beginner-to-advanced-resource

    * <a target="_blank" href="https://www.udemy.com/course/hashicorp-certified-terraform-associate-2020/">HashiCorp Certified: Terraform Associate Practice Exam 2021</a>

+<a target="_blank" href="https://morethancertified.com/course-resources/more-than-certified-in-terraform/">More than Certified in Terraform</a> by <a target="_blank" href="https://www.linkedin.com/in/derekm1215/">Derek Morgan</a> "will get you ready to start using Terraform in the real world!
+We cover Terraform from the very basics to more advanced usage while building deployments of Docker, AWS, Kubernetes, Github, Terraform Cloud, and more!"
+Find the course on Teachable at https://courses.morethancertified.com

 Another FreeCodeCamp.org video on YouTube: